-In the summer, many of us take vacations and spend more time outside.
-The benefits of recreation and lesiure, however, truly span all seasons.
+As the summer months approach, many of us have planned to take vacations and spend more time outside.
+The benefits of recreation and leisure, however, truly span all seasons.
 While most people enjoy vacations and such activities as sports, hobbies, and exercise, few realize the full spectrum of benefits linked to regular recreation and leisure activities.

 Here are a few suggestions to take advantage of the cognitive benefits of recreation and leisure.
 The following list is based on empirical research that links leisure activities and environments to brain-related benefits.